redecentralize/alternative-internet/README.md

 [Telehash](http://telehash.org/) a new encrypted P2P JSON-based protocol enabling developers to quickly build apps that are distributed and private (see [v2](https://github.com/quartzjer/TeleHash/blob/master/org/v2.md) of the spec)

+### Tonika

+[Tonika](http://pdos.csail.mit.edu/~petar/5ttt.org/) is a  (digital) social network, which (by design) restricts direct communication to pairs of users who are friends, possesses many of the security properties (privacy, anonymity, deniability, resilience to denial-of-service attacks, etc.) that human sociaties implement organically in daily life.

 ### Tox

 [Tox](https://github.com/irungentoo/ProjectTox-Core/blob/master/docs/WHY.txt)  The goal of this project is to create a configuration free p2p skype replacement.